 Angieʼs fascination with Ayurveda developed from discovering the healing powers of its sister science, Yoga, and quickly grew into a passion to use this knowledge to help promote wellbeing in the modern world.
 This sparked the pursuit of a five-year training programme with Middlesex University where she gained a Master of Science in Ayurvedic Medicine and first class honours (BSc) degree in Complementary Health Sciences (Ayurveda).
 Extensive therapeutic training in the UK and India was included as well as independent clinical research on stress, in which she specialized and gained an award of distinction.

-Angie is qualified to teach Hatha Yoga based on the Sivananda tradition incorporating Asanas (postures), Pranayama (breathing exercises), guided relaxation and Meditation and also coordinates the Ayurvedic clinical training programme at Middlesex University, tutoring students in Ayurveda and Yoga.
+Angie is qualified to teach Hatha Yoga based on the Sivananda tradition incorporating Asanas (postures), Pranayama (breathing exercises), guided relaxation and Meditation.
+For several years Angie served as a board member of the Ayurvedic Practitioners Association (APA) while co-ordinating the student clinical programme for Ayurvedic Medicine at Middlesex University where she also gave lectures on Ayurveda and Yoga.
 Angie previously invested a decade studying the biosciences of Immunology and Pharmacology and writing about health and disease management from a western medical perspective as a professional editor.
 Angieʼs combined knowledge and understanding of Ayurveda, Yoga and western medicine provides a unique and balanced perspective on how to address and treat the ailments of the modern world while lighting the candles of self-awareness and healing.

 "Everyone has a doctor in him or her; we just have to help it in its work.
 The natural healing force within each one of us is the greatest force in getting well.
 Our food should be our medicine.
 Our medicine should be our food.
 But to eat when you are sick, is to feed your sickness."
 Hippocrates, Greek physician (460 BC - 377 BC)

-Ayurvedic Me is based in North East London (UK) offering consultations along with various Ayurvedic treatments.
+After many years practicing in London, Ayurvedic Me is now based in West Kilbride, North Ayrshire offering workshops and consultations along with various Ayurvedic treatments.
 Angie warmly invites you to get in touch.